Thich Nhat Hanh’s life of courage and compassion, by Andrea Miller.

 Jack Kornfield, the author of The Wise Heart, adds, “Thich Nhat Hanh has the ability to express some of the most profound teachings of interdependence and emptiness I’ve ever heard.
 With the eloquence of a poet, he holds up a sheet of paper and teaches us that the rain cloud and the tree and the logger who cut the tree down are all there in the paper.
 He’s been one of the most significant carriers of the lamp of the dharma to the West that we have had.”

 Thich Nhat Hanh was born Nguyen Xuan Bao in central Vietnam in 1926.
 The most wonderful memory of his childhood, he told Oprah Winfrey in an interview, was seeing a picture of the Buddha in a magazine when he was around seven or eight.
 The Buddha was sitting on the grass, smiling and looking more peaceful than anyone the little boy knew.
 Nhat Hanh decided he wanted to be like the Buddha, to be a monk.
-His parents were reluctant to allow this, thinking it would be a difficult life; however, when he was sixteen years old they permitted him to enter a Zen temple in the Lam Te (Rinzai) sect, located near Hué.
+When he was twelve years old, he wanted to follow in the footsteps of his elder brother and ordain, but his parents were reluctant to allow this because he was so young and they knew the monastic life would be challenging.
+By the time he sixteen, however, he had their full support when entered a Zen temple in the Lam Te (Rinzai) sect, located near Hué.